mehdiro20/Opt_Office_Management/README.md

  conda activate optometry

 ```
-every where you want to use server also after installation you should first use:
+every where you want to use server  (in Anaconda Powershell Prompt not CMD)  also after installation of server you should first use:
 ```
 conda activate optometry
 ```